bakersrule2020/samswag-source/README.md

 # samswag-source
- source code to samswag hack to prove morons who think it's an ip logger wrong
+to prove that samswag is just skidded exdeehack